William M. Branham: Growing fame and international campaigns

 According to Pentecostal historian Rev. Walter Hollenweger, "Branham filled the largest stadiums and meeting halls in the world" during his five major international campaigns.
 Branham held his first series of campaigns in Europe during April 1950 with meetings in Finland, Sweden, and Norway.
 Attendance at the meetings generally exceeded 7,000 despite resistance to his meetings by the state churches.
 Branham was the first American deliverance minister to successfully tour in Europe.

 A 1952 campaign in South Africa had the largest attendance in Branham's career, with an estimated 200,000 attendees.
 According to Lindsay, the altar call at his Durban meeting received 30,000 converts.
 During international campaigns in 1954, Branham visited Portugal, Italy, and India.
 Branham's final major overseas tour in 1955 included visits to Switzerland and Germany.

 Branham's meetings were regularly attended by journalists, who wrote articles about the miracles reported by Branham and his team throughout the years of his revivals, and claimed patients were cured of various ailments after attending prayer meetings with Branham.
-Durban Sunday Tribune and The Natal Mercury reported wheelchair-bound people rising and walking.
+Durban Sunday Tribune and The Natal Mercury reported wheelchair-using people rising and walking.
 Winnipeg Free Press reported a girl was cured of deafness.
 El Paso Herald-Post reported hundreds of attendees at one meeting seeking divine healing.
 Despite such occasional glowing reports, most of the press coverage Branham received was negative.